U.S. airlines in contact with government about Ebola concerns

 "I would be surprised if there's any impact on travel," he said.

-JetBlue Airways (JBLU.O) and American Airlines (AAL.O) said they were closely following guidelines from the U.S. Centers for Disease Control and Prevention (CDC).
+JetBlue Airways and American Airlines said they were closely following guidelines from the U.S. Centers for Disease Control and Prevention (CDC).

 Airlines for America, the industry trade group, is also coordinating with the CDC on any government action related to Ebola concerns, JetBlue spokesman Morgan Johnston said.